Healthy Homes Assessment Woodridge

 What We Do

-As building inspectors, we deal with all the components that come with expert home inspections.
-We are here to make sure that you make the best decision when purchasing your next property.
+As building inspectors we are experts in all aspects that come with specialist home examinations.
+We’re here to make sure you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of services to ensure that you are completely aware of the state of any property that you might be looking to purchase or sell and also other solutions.
+We offer a wide range of services to ensure that you are fully informed about the condition of any property you might be contemplating buying or selling as well as additional solutions.

-With our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in your reports, you can actually see any problems that might be identified.
-Thanks to our comprehensive report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.
+Our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in the report, you are able to actually see any issues that may be found.
+With our comprehensive reporting it’s not surprising that we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports